MSU Billings Catalog

 Offices and Programs Housed in the Student Union

-In addition to the Center for Engagement, the Student Union provides space for the Campus Store, Campus Dining Services, Stingers Bistro, ASMSU Billings, Housing and Residence Life, Diversity Center, Academic Support Center, Petro Theater, The Retort (campus newspaper), Student Activities Board, and student organization offices.
+In addition to the Center for Engagement, the Student Union provides space for the Campus Store, Campus Dining Services, Stingers Bistro, ASMSU Billings, Yellowjacket Pantry, Housing and Residence Life, Wellness & Diversity Center, Academic Support Center, Petro Theater, ROTC, Student Activities Board, Montana 10, and student organization offices.

 Civic and Community Engagement